Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

-Due to these varying APC related rules for different publishers, we focused on one major publisher.
-To analyse papers for various disciplines and countries, we chose Springer Nature, one of the largest publishers of academic journals with worldwide authors from various disciplines.
+Due to these varying APC-related rules for different publishers, we focused on one major publisher.
+To analyse papers for various disciplines and countries, we chose Springer Nature, the largest publisher of academic journals (more than 2,900 journals\footnote{https://www.springernature.com/gp/librarians/products/journals/springer-journals}) with worldwide authors from various disciplines, which provides us with a large amount of data and data diversity for more accurate results.
+Also, compared to Elsevier, the second most prominent publisher of scholarly journals (above 2,700 journals \footnote{https://www.elsevier.com/about/this-is-elsevier}), this publisher has a higher OA update \citep{sotudeh2015citation,sullo2016open}, resulting in fewer data skewness.

 We downloaded the list of journals and their access status from the snapshot from the year 2019 which is available on the publisher's website\footnote{https://www.springernature.com/gp/open-research/journals-books/journals}.
-There are three publishing models for these Springer Nature (SN) journals: Gold Open Access, Hybrid (with the open access option: Open Choice), and Closed Access.
+Three publishing models exist for these Springer Nature (SN) journals: Gold Open Access, Hybrid (with the open access option: Open Choice), and Closed Access.
 Figure \ref{figJrDistr} displays the distribution of journals and their publishing models.

-For the bibliometric analyses, we employed Scopus\footnote{The in-house Scopus database maintained by the German Competence Centre for Bibliometrics (Scopus-KB), 2021 version} and matched the list of SN journals with journals in Scopus via title and ISSN.
+For the bibliometric analyses, we employed Scopus\footnote{The in-house Scopus database maintained by the German Competence Centre for Bibliometrics (Scopus-KB), 2021 version}.
+We matched the list of SN journals with journals in Scopus via title and ISSN.
 From 3,138 SN journals, we could match 2,757 journals, which we used for further analyses.
 Because of the problems regarding journals' flipping mentioned above, we limited our data to two years, 2017 and 2018, to reduce the errors related to detecting the journals' and articles' business model.
-It resulted in 522,664 articles.
+It resulted in 522,411 articles.

 To detect the publishing model of articles in hybrid journals, we employed Unpaywall\footnote{https://unpaywall.org/} (the snapshot of 2019), a service to find the available version of articles.
 From metadata in this dataset, we can obtain the publishing model of articles in hybrid journals.